Dagem587/printf/README.md

 This is a repo made for printf team project.
 ********************************************
-         by: Dagmawi Kassa
+         by: DAGMAWI KASSA
-             Ude Titus
+             UDE TITUS